Boost Event-Driven Tactile Learning with Location Spiking Neurons: Methods

-To process the data from our tactile graphs and capture the complex spatio-temporal dependencies in the event-based tactile data, we propose the Hybrid\_LIF\_GNN (Fig.~\ref{structures}), which fuses spatial and temporal spiking graph neural networks.
-Specifically, we adopt the spatial spiking graph neural network (SSGNN) with TLIF neurons~\cite{gu2020tactilesgnet} to process the tactile spatial graphs.
-And we use temporal recurrent neuronal dynamics to extract features from the tactile spatial graphs.
-Moreover, we develop the temporal spiking graph neural network (TSGNN) with LLIF neurons to process the tactile temporal graphs.
-And we use spatial recurrent neuronal dynamics to extract features from the tactile temporal graphs.
-Finally, we fuse the spiking features from two networks and obtain the final prediction. \paragraph{SSGNN vs.\ TSGNN} SSGNN takes as input tactile spatial graphs, while TSGNN takes as input tactile temporal graphs.
-SSGNN has one spatial spiking graph (SSG) layer and three spatial spiking fully-connected (SSFc) layers, where TLIF neurons that employ the temporal recurrent neuronal dynamics are the basic building blocks.
-On the other hand, TSGNN has one temporal spiking graph (TSG) layer and three temporal spiking fully-connected (TSFc) layers, where LLIF neurons that possess the spatial recurrent neuronal dynamics are the basic building blocks. \paragraph{SSG vs.\ TSG} Based on Eq.~(\ref{e7}), the membrane potential $u_i(t)$ and output spiking state $o_i(t)$ of TLIF neuron $i$ in SSG are decided by:
+\paragraph{Hybrid\_LIF\_GNN} To process the data from tactile graphs and capture the complex spatio-temporal dependencies in the event-based tactile data, we propose the Hybrid\_LIF\_GNN (see Fig.~\ref{structures}), which fuses spatial and temporal spiking graph neural networks.
+Specifically, we adopt the spatial spiking graph neural network with TLIF neurons~\cite{gu2020tactilesgnet}, which is a spike-based tactile learning framework powered by STBP~\cite{wu2018spatio}.
+It uses temporal recurrent neuronal dynamics to capture the spatial structure information from the tactile spatial graphs.
+Inspired by this model, we develop the temporal spiking graph neural network with LLIF neurons, which is also powered by STBP.
+Our temporal spiking graph neural network utilizes spatial recurrent neuronal dynamics to extract the temporal dependencies in the tactile temporal graphs.
+Finally, we fuse the spiking features from two networks and obtain the final prediction.

+To be more specific, the spatial spiking graph neural network takes as input tactile spatial graphs, and it has one spatial spiking graph layer and three spatial spiking fully-connected layers, where TLIF neurons that employ the temporal recurrent neuronal dynamics are the basic building blocks.
+On the other hand, the temporal spiking graph neural network takes as input tactile temporal graphs, and it has one temporal spiking graph layer and three temporal spiking fully-connected layers, where LLIF neurons that possess the spatial recurrent neuronal dynamics are the basic building blocks.

+Based on Eq.~(\ref{e7}), the membrane potential $u_i(t)$ and output spiking state $o_i(t)$ of TLIF neuron $i$ in the spatial spiking graph layer are decided by:

-where $I(t) = \mathbf{GNN}(G_s(t))$ \textbf{is to capture the spatial structual information}.
-Based on Eq.~(\ref{e10}), the membrane potential $u_i(l)$ and output spiking state $o_i(l)$ of LLIF neuron $i$ in TSG are decided by:
+where $I(t) = \mathbf{GNN}(G_s(t))$ \textbf{is to capture the spatial structural information}.
+The membrane potential $u_i(t)$ and output spiking state $o_i(t)$ of TLIF neuron $i$ in spatial spiking fully-connected layers are also decided by Eq.~(\ref{e13}), where $I(t) = \mathbf{FC}(Pre(t))$ and $Pre(t)$ is the previous layer's output at time step $t$.

+Based on Eq.~(\ref{e10}), the membrane potential $u_i(l)$ and output spiking state $o_i(l)$ of LLIF neuron $i$ in the temporal spiking graph layer are decided by: